 - Paper for layering.
 You can buy scrap booking paper in individual sheets or in pads or use scraps of whatever paper you have.

 - Embellishments.
-You can use these in place of rubber stamping or in addition.
+You can use these in place of rubber stamping or in addition to.
 Some favorites are flowers, butterflies and seasonal.
 The Dollar Tree has nice ones, too.

 - Paper trimmer.
 Mine can handle a 12×12 piece of paper.